20 Best Things to Do in Rancho Cucamonga, CA

 Lewis Family Playhouse is a remarkable one-of-a-kind performing events venue with 8,361 square meters of dynamic space and a total of 560 seatings on two floors.

-They want to encourage the public to value culture and the performing art industries.
+The theater’s mission is to encourage the public to value culture and the performing art industries, and I can say that they are definitely succeeding in that goal.

 The MainStreet Theatre Company, variety shows, concerts, dance showcases, nationwide performances, and headline news artists are among the high-caliber special events held in the theatre according to the seasons.